munificent/craftinginterpreters/book/the-lox-language.md

 }
 ```

-Part of encapsulating state within an object is ensuring the object is correctly
+Part of encapsulating data within an object is ensuring the object is in a valid
-initialized as soon as its created.
+state when it's created.
 To do that, you can define an initializer.
+If your
-If your class has a method named `init()`, it will be called when the object is
+class has a method named `init()`, it is called automatically when the object is
 constructed.
 Any parameters passed to the class are forwarded to its
 initializer: